Welcome to today's edition of the Rush 24-7 podcast.

 Good, good.

-and maybe even allow more moderates, say, like in Wisconsin, uh, you know, a Ronald Reagan conservatives not probably going to get elected to the Senate in Wisconsin, but a moderate could very well as if their numbers grow to say maybe eight to ten in the Senate, that's going to become a very powerful group because I don't, you know, I I just don't see them being conservative enough to push out, you know, the fiscal responsibility and stuff like that that's been you know lacking basically the last several years anyway.
+And as their numbers grow to, say, maybe eight to ten in the Senate, that's going to become a very powerful group because I don't, you know, I just don't see them being conservative enough to push out, you know, the fiscal responsibility and stuff like that that's been lacking basically the last several years anyway.

-Well, when you talk about fiscal responsibility, there's plenty of so-called conservatives who are in the uh earmark uh uh pork barrel themselves, and that's a whole separate topic, but I agree with you that as the Democrats uh shoot themselves uh in various body parts and move to as they move to the left,
+Well, when you talk about fiscal responsibility, there's plenty of so-called conservatives who are in the earmark pork barrel themselves, and that's a whole separate topic.

-there's definitely going to be room on the Republican side for McCain and others who want to uh move away from uh from some Republican principles and some conservative principles and move away, particularly in areas like the border uh and uh and campaign finance reform that you're going, you know, suppression of the First Amendment, you're going to you're going to have a problem.
+particularly in areas like the border and campaign finance reform, that you're going to, you know, suppression of the First Amendment, you're going to have a problem.

 Okay, one more thing on San Francisco.

-And down here in San Diego, of course, there's an IBO, of course there is, and in Tijuana, right across the border here, a couple of miles away, there is an Ibogain clinic, because you can't sell this stuff in the United States, illegal, but there's a clinic down there where for $4,000 you can get high on something else that makes you forget about getting high on the other stuff that you didn't want to get high on.
+But there's a clinic down there where for $4,000, you can get high on something else that makes you forget about getting high on the other stuff that you didn't want to get high on.

-Now, if you follow that, you probably can move to California, although very few people are these days.
+If you follow that, you probably can move to California, although very few people are these days.

 1-800-282-2882, Roger Hitchcock in for Rush.

-Um this is interesting because this is the first major nominated film in Oscar history for a long time, and I'd like to be corrected if I'm wrong on this.
+And this is interesting because this is the first major nominated film in Oscar history for a long time.

 I can't remember another film.

-And you know, in California we watch these things pretty carefully.
+And you know, in California, we watch these things pretty carefully.

 It's a big business out here.

-Uh that uh an Oscar nomination did not result in a bump up in popularity.
+That an Oscar nomination did not result in a bump up in popularity.

-What a wonderful book, nails the hypocrisy of the left.
+It nails the hypocrisy of the left.

-Brookback Mountain was produced in Canada to get away from the unions, to get away from the union padding and union uh rules, and to get away from PETA.
+Brookback Mountain was produced in Canada to get away from the unions, to get away from the union padding and union rules, and to get away from PETA.

-Because in Canada they don't have to follow, as they do in the United States, PETA's guidelines.
+Because in Canada, they don't have to follow, as they do in the United States, PETA's guidelines.

 That's right.

-It turns out in this film, which I have not seen, that there is a scene in which an elk is supposed to be uh killed in a hunting scene.
+It turns out in this film, which I have not seen, that there is a scene in which an elk is supposed to be killed in a hunting scene.

-How did they get the elk to uh fall down, apparently some kind of anesthetic shot.
+How did they get the elk to fall down?

 What about the rough handling of the guys?